-The EC is currently funding the DiPoP project and has funded the recent HiPER study.
+The EC was currently funding the DiPoP project and has funded the recent HiPER study.
 HiPER delivered a technical roadmap for the development of a 200 kWe space nuclear fission generator.
-A DiPoP deliverable is a 'organisational' roadmap for the delivery of 30 kWe and 200 kWe space nuclear power generators.
+A DiPoP deliverable is a 'organisational' roadmap for the delivery of 30 kWe and 200 kWe space nuclear power generators, Fig. 4.